drakkan/sftpgo/docs/sftp-subsystem.md

                                To see full logs.
                                If not set, the logs will be sent to the standard error
+      --log-utc-time           Use UTC time for logging.
+This flag can be set using SFTPGO_LOG_UTC_TIME env var too.
+                                (default true)
   -v, --log-verbose            Enable verbose logs.
 This flag can be set
                                using SFTPGO_LOG_VERBOSE env var too.
                                 (default true)